 If you would like to check the times you have set, press the DELAY START pad to check the start time you have set or press the COOKING TIME pad to check the length of cooking time you have set.

-When the oven turns on at the time of day you have set, the display will show the changing temperature (starting at 100°F.) and the cooking time countdown.
+When the oven turns on at the time of day you have set, the display will show the changing temperature (starting at 100°F) and the cooking time countdown.
+The display starts changing once the temperature reaches 100°F.